ralfvd/nl.bevlogenheid.countdown/README.md

 ### Homey CountDown timer
-This is a CountDown timer which you can use
+This is a CountDown timer which you can use to initiate flows.

+Examples: When motion is detected, turn on light and start a timer for 90 seconds
+	  After 11 seconds, when motion is detected again, restart the timer for 90 seconds When the timer reaches 0, there was no motion for 90 seconds, turn off the light.

 ### Settings
 After installing the application, first visit the Homey Settings and navigate to the 'CountDown' application.